Determining Which Type Of Bankruptcy Is Best For You

 Chapter 13 bankruptcy is generally used by people who have a steady income and want to keep a home with a mortgage.
 When a debtor files for Chapter 13 bankruptcy, a payment plan will be created that will allow the debtor to pay off a portion of his or her debt over the course of three to five years.

 If the debtor sticks to the payment plan for the duration of the bankruptcy, then the remainder of his or her debt is typically forgiven when the process is completed.
 Though Chapter 13 takes much longer than Chapter 7, it generally comes with a much smaller penalty to the debtor’s credit score.
 It also allows you to keep your home and repay mortgage arrears through the plan.

 Get The Legal Help You Need

-There are many differences between Chapter 7 vs. Chapter 13 bankruptcy, but at The Law Offices of Tracy L. Robinson, LC, we are fully prepared to assist Kansas City residents no matter which filing they require.
-Attorney Tracy L. Robinson is a certified specialist* in the field of personal bankruptcy, and he has over 20 years of experience helping Kansas and Missouri residents become debt-free.
+There are many differences between Chapter 7 vs. Chapter 13 bankruptcy, but we are able to assist no matter which filing your require.
+Attorney Tracy L. Robinson is a certified specialist* in the field of personal bankruptcy, and he has more than 25 years of experience helping individuals eliminate their overwhelming debts with the help of Bankruptcy Code.